 No doubt, it’s possible to become a graphic designer only through hard work: the person will get the technical ability and will be able to accomplish the tasks requiring, perhaps, a lower level of creativity.
 And in this process, people sometimes open great interest and particular talents needed to achieve high results and appreciation in the sphere of graphic design.

-One more thing to mention is that the job of a graphic designer (again, as any other creative work) sometimes looks so romantic, inspirational, bright, and deeply creative that people do not see hard and thorough work with developing some small details over and over again, with tons of iterations and great effort of creating not only good-looking but also effective and meaningful design.
+One more thing to mention is that the job of a graphic designer (again, as any other creative work) sometimes looks so romantic, inspirational, bright, and deeply creative that people do not see hard and thorough work by developing some small details over and over again, with tons of iterations and great effort of creating not only good-looking but also effective and meaningful design.
 This job is not just the firework of bright emotions, creativity, inspiration, self-realization, and happiness.
-It is also hours of search, sketching, polishing, staring at a computer screen with non-seeing eyes, communicating with clients, keeping the deadlines and guidelines.
+It is also hours of searching, sketching, polishing, staring at a computer screen with non-seeing eyes, communicating with clients, and keeping the deadlines and guidelines.
 The ability to combine all those sides of design reality is one more vital skill to make a successful professional.

 So, summing up, we tend to answer: no, not anyone can be a graphic designer.
 But everyone can try if he or she wishes.
-This attempt, in any case, will be the gain as for someone it will open the door to the diverse world of graphic design, while for the others it will close that door opening the others at the same time and giving the experience which is anyway useful.
+This attempt, in any case, will be the gain as for someone, it will open the door to the diverse world of graphic design, while for others it will close that door opening the others at the same time and giving the experience which is anyway useful.

 This is all for today.
 We’ll answer the next set of questions next Thursday here on our blog.
 The FAQ platform outlines several directions, so it features the questions, frequently asked by customers, designers, and users.
 We are open to sharing our experience, so if you have any questions, feel free to ask them via direct message on our Facebook page or Twitter as well as our Quora representative.
 We are looking forward to your questions!